Water Deer Distribution - Native Range

 While poaching remains a threat to the species' continued survival, there has been some good news.
 A recent project to reintroduce water deer to Shanghai has been largely successful, while several photos and videos of water deer, including a fawn, collected using trailcams set in Jilin Baishan Musk Deer National Nature Reserve, north-east China, during 2018 represent the first confirmed report of deer in the province since 1949.

 Most texts show the remaining population in China as having a southern boundary of roughly Fujian and Guangdong and Guangxi provinces, stretching north into Jiangsu and Anhui provinces, west as far as Hubei and Hunan provinces, and along the eastern Yangtze basin, with Poyang Lake being a principal population.
 In their Chinese text on the changes to plants and animals in China through recent history, published in 2006, Huanran and Rongsheng Wen show the species as being widely distributed throughout Guangxi in the south, but only sporadically present in the northern part of Guangdong Province.
 Min Chen and her colleagues, in their 2009 paper to Wetland Science, noted that the Yangcheng coastal wetland deer consist of three isolated populations concentrated in two areas: one in Sheyang County, the centre being the Yancheng Reserve spreading into the surrounding reed beds; the second in Dafeng County, with the core in the Deer Reserve; and the third in the wasteland surrounding the Dafeng Reserve.
-A more recent analysis of survey data, including new transects and camera trapping suggests some recolonisation of north-eastern areas.
-The data, collected by a team at the Northeast Forestry University in Harbin, led by Zongzhi Li, was published in Scientific Reports during 2023 and records water deer in eastern areas of Jilin and Heilongjiang provinces.
+A more recent analysis of survey data, including new transects and camera trapping suggests some recolonisation of north-eastern areas, where they were thought to have been absent since the 1950s.
+The data, collected by a team at the Northeast Forestry University in Harbin, led by Zongzhi Li, was published in Scientific Reports during 2023 and records water deer in Jilin, Heilongjiang, and Liaoning provinces.

-In Korea, akin to the situation in China, the species' distribution may have been substantially reduced through poaching and habitat destruction, although little information is available.
-In their 2015 review of water deer distribution for the IUCN Red List of Threatened Species, Richard Harris and Will Duckworth note that the species is reported as being “relatively widespread” in the Republic of Korea (South), particularly along the west coast, and apparently also in the lower lying parts of Democratic People's Republic of Korea (North), although they note that assessing the true status is confounded by repeated reports of widespread and frequent releases of captive-bred stock.
-In a 2011 paper to Landscape Ecology and Engineering, Ewha Womans University researcher Baek-Jun Kim and colleagues report that water deer seemed to occur in most areas of South Korea except for Seoul and Jeju Province and were even occasionally observed in, but tended to avoid, Kyunggi Province, which is near Seoul and one of the most actively developed areas.
-They appear absent from the off-shore Korean islands of Ulleung-do, Dok-do and Jeju-do.
+In Korea, as in China, the species' distribution may have been substantially reduced through poaching and habitat destruction, particularly in the North, though little information is available.
+In their 2015 IUCN Red List review, Richard Harris and Will Duckworth describe water deer as "relatively widespread" in South Korea, particularly along the west coast, and present in the lower-lying parts of North Korea – though they note that assessing true status is complicated by repeated releases of captive-bred stock.
+The species appears absent from the off-shore islands of Ulleung-do, Dok-do, and Jeju-do.

-In summary, this species is native to central China's eastern Yangtze Valley, parts of eastern China, the Zhoushan Island archipelago off coast of Zhejiang Province, the Republic of Korea, and Democratic People's Republic of Korea – throughout the wetlands and forests of the Civilian Controlled Zone (CCZ) and the Demilitarized Zone (DMZ) that divides the two countries.
-In North Korea water deer inhabit the Taebak and Nagrim mountains, Kangwon Province, and adjacent South Hamgyong Province, while in South Korea it is more widely distributed, occurring in all provinces except Seoul and Jeju.
-In recent years the population appears to have expanded from North Korea into south-west Russia and potentially repopulating areas of eastern Jilin and Heilongjiang provinces.
+In summary, the species is native to central China's eastern Yangtze Valley, parts of eastern China, the Zhoushan Islands off Zhejiang Province, South Korea, and North Korea – throughout the wetlands and forests of the CCZ and the DMZ dividing the two countries.
+In North Korea, water deer may still inhabit the Taebak and Nagrim mountains, Kangwon Province, and adjacent South Hamgyong Province; in South Korea the species is more widely distributed, occurring in all provinces except Seoul and Jeju.
+In recent years the population appears to have expanded from North Korea into south-west Russia, potentially also repopulating parts of Jilin and Heilongjiang provinces.